junxit/us-congress-bills-111/metadata.md

 - 2010-01-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-01-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 1/20/2010 H198)
 - 2010-01-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 1/20/2010 H198)
+- 2010-01-22 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.